ji-zai/personal-site/content/essays/dear-founder.md

 There's always a way.
 It's only a question of whether you genuinely want it, or just want to want it.

 Look, I’m not saying there aren’t factors out of your control.
 But you should only reach the conclusion that the source of your failure is external after ruthlessly exhausting all possibilities to take full responsibility for your actions.
 And even then, be extremely cautious... your ego is an expert at tricking you and clouding your view of reality.
-After all, it's had your entire life learning how to manipulate you.
+After all, its spent its entire existence learning how to manipulate you.

 As AI and technology mature, you will have greater leverage than you can imagine, and even fewer valid excuses.
 What required large teams and years to build will be achievable by an individual in days.
 You can build great products and generate revenue without raising a dollar.
 Your team can remain tiny and punch orders of magnitude above its weight.